Radiator engine cooling for different automobiles

-Your Engine Radiator (Radiator) worn out? » Read more about common malfunctions • Repair • Replacement manual
+Your Radiator (engine cooler) worn out? » Read more about common malfunctions • Repair • Replacement manual

 The radiator is a critical component of the cooling circuit, responsible for maintaining the engine temperature at constant level and preventing damage through overheating.
 Driving around with a defective radiator means risking heavy damage to the engine.
 Therefore this spare part must be replaced as soon as possible.